Mansour: Democrats Decline to Impeach Orange Hitler

 “The House of Representatives on July 16, 2019, strongly condemned President Donald Trump’s racist comments that have legitimized and increased fear and hatred of new Americans and people of color,” Green’s resolution stated.

-It then declares that “the aforementioned” offenses have “brought the high office of the President of the United States in contempt, ridicule, disgrace, and disrepute, has sown seeds of discord;” and thus Trump is “unfit to be President and warrants impeachment, trial, and removal from office.”
+It then declares that “the aforementioned” offenses have “brought the high office of the President of the United States in contempt, ridicule, disgrace, and disrepute, has sown seeds of discord,” and thus Trump is “unfit to be President and warrants impeachment, trial, and removal from office.”

 Say what you will about Al Green, but he has the integrity to act on his convictions.
 As he told his colleagues yesterday, “To condemn a racist President is not enough.
 We must impeach him.”